DezziDez/Thread-the-TTRPG/src/site/notes/Core Rules/Items/Properties/Basic Properties/Storage.md

 - This item is able to store twice as many items as the [[Core Rules/Inventory/Slots\|slot]] size of the item.
 - Items stored inside this item do not increase the [[Core Rules/Inventory/Slots\|slot]] size of the storage item.
+- This item is either Hard or Soft.